MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 ### Call Graph

-When the user navigates to `/call_graph`, the application creates an instance of the `GraphServiceClient` - from the [Microsoft Graph SDK for Java, v3](https://github.com/microsoftgraph/msgraph-sdk-java) - using an `Oauth2AuthorizedClient` or `graphAuthorizedClient` that the AAD boot starter has prepared.
-The app asks the `GraphServiceClient` to call the `/me` endpoint and displays details for the currently-signed-in user.
+When the user navigates to `/call_graph`, the application creates an instance of the `GraphServiceClient` - from the [Microsoft Graph SDK for Java, v3](https://github.com/microsoftgraph/msgraph-sdk-java) - using an `Oauth2AuthorizedClient` or `graphAuthorizedClient` that the Microsoft Entra ID boot starter prepared.
+The app asks the `GraphServiceClient` to call the `/me` endpoint and displays details for the current signed-in user.

 The `Oauth2AuthorizedClient` must be prepared with the correct scopes.
 See the *application.yml* file and the following [Scopes](#scopes) section.
 The `Oauth2AuthorizedClient` is used to surface the access token and place it in the Authorization header of `GraphServiceClient` requests.